internetarchive/dweb-transports/README.md

 * 0.1.33: Bug fixes; support for gatewayUrls (for dweb-mirror)
 * 0.1.35: package update (note wont work with latest versions of yjs or uglify)
 * 0.1.36: Made httptools accessable at Transports.httptools so it doesnt have to be separately 'require'd
+* unreleased: IPFS - dont stop it if we didnt start it (were stopping via API)